SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/nomenclature.md

   6. The `Repository` is the institution where the type is deposited.
 Hopefully the repository will be in the TW table, otherwise you may need to create it using the `Repositories card` in the Data portfolio.
   7. `Collection Event` refers to a specimen already in the TW database, which in most cases will not be the case if you are curating a new species description.
   8. In `Biocurations`, indicate whether the type is an adult or immature, and a male or female.
   9. Finally, you enter the Identifier for the type, which consists of two parts.
-You must first Search for the `Namespace` (see the Glossary above) of the collection in which the type is deposited.
+You must first Search for the `Namespace` (see the [Glossary](https://docs.taxonworks.org/about/glossary.html#namespace) for more details) of the collection in which the type is deposited.
 Note that this may be different from the repository (a single institution may have several collections, each with a different “namespace”).
 Think of the `namespace` as the part of a specimen ID number that does not change for each specimen, for example, `TAMU` in `TAMU x01234567`.
 If the namespace is not in the database, you may need to create it, but since these are shared across projects, there is a good chance it will be there.
 Once you have selected the namespace, paste in the type or specimen number (only) in the `Identifier` field, and hit the green `Create` button.

 [INSERT SCREENSHOT]